-What is a Welding Rod?
+What is a Welding Rod and Electrode?

 Characteristics of Welding Rod